 Local Data Failures

 Your data is also in danger on a local scale, for instance, in the case of misplaced files or worse, if your hard drive or computer fails.
 The best way to avoid both of these situations, of course, is to create a redundancy system.
 This means having several external hard drives that are located in different geographic areas.
+This should also be implemented when you are running a home-based business.
+Keeping an updated backup of all your important documents is a must.
 That way, if your home floods and your hard drive fails, you could still have a complete copy of all your data at your parents’ house.
 If you have already lost a hard drive due to failure, however, don’t panic.
 There are computer forensics Dallas experts that are trained at retrieving data that you might have thought has been lost.

 In the case of data misplacement, the best solution is to create a uniform metadata codex and to properly catalog all your information as you store it.
 This can help you find specific family photos by year or occasion, or it could help you keep track of all your business’ finances.
 Use tags, color coding, and a smart folder system to keep your data’s organization smart.